Flag Day History

 - The nickname "Old Glory" comes from William Driver, a Massachusetts sea captain, whose flag is said to have survived numerous defacement attempts during the American Civil War.

-- You can visit the actual "Star-Spangled Banner", opens a new window flag that survived the 25-hour-long shelling of Fort McHenry in Baltimore (during the War of 1812, opens a new window), the very flag that inspired Francis Scott Key, opens a new window to compose "The Star-Spangled Banner."
+- Visit the actual "Star-Spangled Banner" flag, opens a new window at the Smithsonian Museum, the same flag that survived the 25-hour-long shelling of Fort McHenry in Baltimore (during the War of 1812), and the very flag that inspired Francis Scott Key to compose "The Star-Spangled Banner."
 It's undergoing a decades-long preservation project at the Smithsonian, opens a new window since 1999.

 - Did you know flying the flag upside down is a sign of distress?
 So says the Flag Code.